vdaas/vald/docs/user-guides/configuration.md

 #### Index replica

-`gateway.lb.gateway_config.index_replica` means how many agent pods that a vector will be inserted.
+`gateway.lb.gateway_config.index_replica` represents how many agent pods that a vector will be inserted into.

 ```yaml
 gateway: